yutodadil/yutodadil/README.md

 Main Write - Python

-Learn Lang - JavaScript, Java, Kotlin, C, C++, Crystal
+Learn Lang - JavaScript, Java, Kotlin, Crystal

-Hate Lang - Asm!(That is not something that people can read.)
+Hate Lang - Asm & C(That is not something that people can read.)

 ---